Ultimate Guide to Cenote Carwash Tulum (2024)

 2 | Cenote Carwash Cost

-Tickets to Cenote Carwash cost $300 pesos per person.
+Tickets to Cenote Carwash cost $300 pesos per person in 2024.

 We recommend having cash (preferably Mexican pesos) with you when visiting all the cenotes in Mexico and Carwash is no exception.
 Credit cards were not accepted at the ticket booth at Cenote Carwash.